Project MATCH: Critics

 Cutler and Fishbain, in a review of Project MATCH, stated that in out of more than 60 publications generated by Project MATCH, all have overlooked important results.

 Dr. Stanton Peele criticized MATCH on the basis that there was no control group (a group selected specifically for non treatment) to determine whether the treatments were more effective than the natural recovery process.
 Therapists in MATCH were more highly trained and monitored than addiction counselors usually available to the public.
 Effectiveness for all treatments was measured by reduction in frequency and intensity of drinking, whereas twelve-step and abstention-based programs, he argued, should claim no improvement without full abstention.
-Peele states Project MATCH failure to confirm a matching hypothesis revealed more its oversights in their methods, as well as showing that American conceptions of alcoholism and treatment policy are fundamentally wrong.
-Non American research has shown that subjective matching does work and other research shows that many with alcohol use disorder problems heal on their own without treatment.
+Peele states Project MATCH's failure to confirm a matching hypothesis revealed oversights in their methods, as well as showing that American conceptions of alcoholism and treatment policy are fundamentally wrong.
+Research outside the United States has shown that subjective matching does work and other research shows that many with alcohol use disorder problems heal on their own without treatment.